 Does Russia have the gas Europe needs

 It’s one of the most commented topics of the last couple of years.
 Will Russia provide Europe with all the gas it needs – and whenever the discussion heats up, it veers off into the political realm?
-I won’t comment on the conflict in the Ukraine in this post and not even on Russia’s willingness to use the gas weapon.
+I won’t comment on the conflict in Ukraine in this post and not even on Russia’s willingness to use the gas weapon.
 Those topics have been commented on abundantly and no doubt there will be more.

 The one issue that’s left out literally in the cold is – “Will Russia be able to produce all the gas needed in the future?”

 What stupid question?
 Russia is the country with the biggest reserve base on this planet.
-There is so much of it, in fact, that buyers of Russian gas are willing to accept the Unified Gas System (UGS) of Russia as the source of their product.
+There is so much of it that buyers of Russian gas are willing to accept the Unified Gas System (UGS) of Russia as the source of their product.
 Normally, a buyer wants to be sure that the seller is capable of fulfilling his obligations by taking a hard look at the reserve from where the gas is supposed to originate.

-If the reserve does not look convincing enough, the buyer would think twice about potentially taking the risk ending up with a contract that cannot perform for lack of product anymore.
+If the reserve does not look convincing enough, the buyer would think twice about potentially taking the risk of ending up with a contract that cannot perform for lack of product anymore.
 The buyer usually makes a lot of expensive decisions upon signing a long-term purchase, so he wants to be sure that there is enough in the ground that makes him not regret his decision later.
 A reserve certificate would do the trick.

 Back to Russia.
 It’s the one place where you would not get such a reserve certificate.
 They tell you, that they have so much gas that it’s coming out of their ears so you won’t have to worry about being delivered and hence you won’t need the certificate.
 Aside from the potential legal problems such a General Supply Clause would potentially entail, it might get exposed to some real supply problems for the first time in almost 50 years of Russian gas delivered to European countries.

-Let’s be clear about on thing right now.
+Let’s be clear about one thing right now.
 Russia has not failed us when it comes to gas supply so far.
 They have sure played around with it willfully and have turned off the tap out of political and strategic calculations.
 However, at no moment has there been any doubt about their capability to deliver the goods.

 Am I crazy to question one of the big constants of European energy right now?